-Simple ways to include visual inspiration in your classroom
+Simple ways to build creativity in your classroom

 Creating a space to boost students’ creativity doesn’t need to be a chore.
 Make it part of your writing lesson and create some inspiring visuals as a class.
 Posters, writing exemplar wall displays and anchor charts are all great ways to showcase the Seven Steps techniques and celebrate writing successes.